+By Footnote RR.
+5.290, MetSat service is allocated on a primary basis in some countries.

 1 For current frequency allocation in these bands, the reader is referred to Article 5 of the RR.

 2 At this point, the temperature had fallen close to the conditions that are needed to initiate the chemical mechanisms that destroy ozone during winters in the northern hemisphere.